-Despite major setbacks, closure orders and cancellations, UFC boss Dana White has pushing hard to keep UFC events running throughout the first half of 2020.
-So far so good, with major fight cards coming off with few hitches.
+Despite major setbacks, closure orders and cancellations, UFC boss Dana White has pushed hard to keep UFC events running throughout 2020 and into 2021.
+So far, so good, with major fight cards coming off every month with few hitches.

 DraftKings Sportsbook offers a huge range of UFC betting options, including: